-5. Role of the designated teacher
+Role of the designated teacher

 The following is based on the responsibilities listed in the DfE's statutory guidance.
-The designated teacher always has lead responsibility but is assisted by the Assistant Head of each year group.
+The designated teacher always has lead responsibility but is assisted by the Head of Year for each year group.

 5.1 Leadership responsibilities